-Without a doubt, recovery gear should be the first bit of kit you should invest in before you venture off the tarmac.
+Recovery gear should be the first bit of kit you invest in before you venture off-road.
 Recoveries are part and parcel when it comes to 4×4 adventures.
-This is the most crucial pieces of equipment you will need off road and you do not want to go cheap here.
+This is the most crucial piece of equipment you will need off road and you do not want to go cheap here.
 Recovery equipment can mean the difference between having an exciting day out or having a nightmare trip and even being stranded out in a remote area if there is no assistance around.

-The best advice anyone can give you is, always ensure you carry a decent shovel in your 4 wheel drive.
+The best advice anyone can give you is, to always ensure you carry a decent shovel in your 4-wheel drive.
 A good shovel can be more handy than a kinetic strap or rope.

 A little bit of digging or removal of snow and sand might get you going again, without the need of a strap and shackles.

 Always ensure you purchase the correct Bow shackles that are rated for recoveries.
 Commercial D-shackles are often seen by 4×4 owners to attach straps and ropes for recoveries, instead of the Rated Bow Shackles.
 Cheap commercial shackles look similar to their rated Bow-shackle counterparts, but lack the strength, making them dangerous and even deadly!